Face transplant

-A face transplant is a medical procedure in which all or part of a person's face is replaced using tissue from a deceased donor.
-It is a form of Vascularized Composite Tissue Allotransplantation (VCA), a medical field which involves the transplantation of multiple types of tissues as a functional unit.
-Face transplantation may include the grafting of skin, nasal structures, the nose, the lips, facial muscles responsible for expression, sensory nerves, and, potentially, underlying facial bones.
+A facial transplant is a medical procedure in which a significant portion of tissue is grafted onto the donor recipient's face, typically involving the use of facial tissues from a deceased donor.
+It is a form of Vascularized Composite Tissue Allotransplantation (VCA), a surgical technique involving the transplantation of multiple types of tissues as a functional unit.
+Facial transplantation may include the grafting of skin, lips, facial musculature, sensory nerves, and, potentially, underlying facial bones such as those of the nose.
 Recipients of face transplants require lifelong immunosuppressive therapy to prevent rejection of the transplanted tissue by the immune system.

-The world's first partial face transplant on a living human was performed on Isabelle Dinoire in November 2005 at the Amiens-Picardie University Hospital in France.
-The 15‑hour surgical operation transplanted a triangular graft comprising the nose, lips, and chin from a brain‑dead donor onto Dinoire, who had suffered a traumatic dog mauling earlier that year.
-The world's first full face transplant was completed in Spain in March 2010 by a team at Vall d'Hebron University Hospital in Barcelona, Spain onto a male recipient who suffered from severe disfiguration.
-In increasing order of successful procedures, Turkey, France, the United States, and Spain are considered the leading countries in the performance and research into the procedure.
-As of 2025, around 50 partial and full face transplants have been successfully performed worldwide.
+The first successful partial face transplant on a living human was performed on Isabelle Dinoire in November 2005 at the Amiens-Picardie University Hospital in France.
+The 15‑hour surgical operation transplanted a triangular graft comprising the nose, lips, and chin from a deceased donor onto Dinoire, who had suffered a traumatic facial injury earlier that year.
+The first full face transplant was completed in Spain in March 2010 by a team at Vall d'Hebron University Hospital in Barcelona, Spain, onto a male recipient with significant facial abnormalities.
+This was done across several procedures.

+Turkey, France, the United States, and Spain are considered leading countries in performing and conducting further research into the procedure.
+As of 2025, it is estimated that approximately 50 facial transplants have been successfully performed internationally.

-The ethical, psychosocial, and medical aspects of face transplantation are still subject to debate, particularly concerning topics such as long-term immunosuppression, changes in identity and quality of life.
+The ethical, psychosocial, and medical aspects of face transplantation are still subject to debate, particularly concerning topics such as long-term immunosuppression, changes in identity and in quality of life.
 In October 2019, the UK Research and Innovation (UKRI) funded AboutFace, led by British cultural historian Fay Bound Alberti (University of York).
 The project convened surgeons, ethicists, and patients globally to determine potential future developments in the field of facial transplantation.
-This groundwork contributed to a subsequent report by the National Academies of Sciences, Engineering, and Medicine (NASEM), which proposed updated guidance aiming to improve patient care and procedural outcomes.
+This groundwork contributed to a subsequent report by the National Academies of Sciences, Engineering, and Medicine (NASEM), who proposed updated guidance aiming to improve patient care and procedural outcomes.

 Beneficiaries of face transplant

-People with faces disfigured by trauma, burns, disease, or birth defects might benefit from the procedure.
-Professor Peter Butler at the Royal Free Hospital first suggested this approach in treating people with facial disfigurement in a Lancet article in 2002, though it had been discussed for a decade in the USA.
+People with faces altered by trauma, burns, illness, or birth abnormalities may benefit from the procedure.
+Professor Peter Butler at the Royal Free Hospital in London, England first suggested this approach in treating survivors of facial traumas in a Lancet article in 2002.
 This suggestion caused considerable debate at the time concerning the ethics of this procedure.

-An alternative to a face transplant is facial reconstruction, which typically involves moving the patient's own skin from their back, buttocks, thighs, or chest to their face in a series of as many as 50 operations to regain even limited functionality, and a face that is often likened to a mask or a living quilt.
+Some patients may benefit from facial reconstruction as an alternative to facial transplantation, which typically involves grafting the patient's own tissues from their back, buttocks, thighs, or chest to their face in a series of operations to regain some functionality, although this often leads to considerably poorer cosmetic outcomes.